 Does this false I exist?
 It would be more accurate to say that it operates but through a mistaken notion that it has objective existence.
 This confusion about the I’s identity makes it more difficult to call our attention to its Truth or falseness.
 If we don’t think that this I that we operate from day to day is a distortion of Reality, then, of course, it cannot be known.
 Once known, it is a delusion.
 Not known; it is what we think we are.
 To state this differently: the human being is a concrete objective existence of the false I even though it is merely a relative reality.

 An excerpt from the Buddhist Maha Prajna Paramita Hridaya Sutra says this about our true, original nature: “No eyes, no ears, no nose, no tongue, no body, no mind; no color, no sound, no smell, no taste, no touch, no object of mind . . .”
 Although these words might be understood through our reasoning mind, they can only be known through direct experience.
 Once known, this doesn’t mean that we then move through our lives without using our sense receptors.
 When no longer deceiving ourselves, our relationship to the senses will also change because what is perceived will no longer be filtered through incorrect beliefs.

-The senses perceive outwardly, but when what is innermost is engaged, we begin to deepen into the Truth of our Being.
+The senses perceive outwardly, but when what is innermost is engaged, we deepen into the Truth of our Being.
 Even with this more accurate perspective, we’re still the same person that we’ve always been.
 Feelings of anger, sadness, fear will still arise because these are valid expressions of emotions and sensations in our particular “I” world.
 Still, when they are finally seen as the materialized form of I having experiences, they lose their punch so that we are more quickly returned to a balanced state.